fredrik-bakke/agda-unimath/src/category-theory/representable-functors-precategories.lagda.md

 ## Properties

-### Taking representable functors defines a functor into the presheaf category
+### Taking representable functors defines a functor into the copresheaf category

 ```agda
 module _